-The committee, operating under the authority delegated by the board, is responsible for overseeing the establishment and maintenance of the group's remuneration policy, policy outcomes and pay practices.
+The remuneration committee (the committee), operating under the authority delegated by the board, is responsible for overseeing the establishment and maintenance of the group's remuneration policy, policy outcomes and pay practices.
 The committee assists the board in ensuring the group has a competitive remuneration policy and governance framework which is aligned with the group's strategic and organisational performance objectives.